Thank you for your interest in Bugs and Brains: The Gut and Mental Health Study!

 There is growing interest in the link between the human microbiome (i.e., bacteria that live in our bodies) and human health.
 The Bugs and Brains Study is aiming to better understand the role of the microbiome, particularly in relation to some common mental and physical health conditions.
 We are also interested in learning about how the microbiome is related to biological functions (such as levels of hormones and inflammation), stress, and wellbeing.
 Please click on the Background tab for detailed background information about the study.

-The Bugs and Brains Study is aiming to compare the microbial and physiological profiles of four groups of people:
+The main aim of the Bugs and Brains Study is to compare the microbial and physiological profiles of four groups of people:

 - healthy adult women

 - women with irritable bowel syndrome (IBS), and

 - women with both depression &/or anxiety and IBS.